-Wilfred forms, using last Atlantic storm name in record time
+Alabama reports 2nd death from Hurricane Sally

+And in Florida, authorities were looking for a missing kayaker who was feared dead, Escambia County Sheriff David Morgan said.
+The U.S. Coast Guard is looking for the man who went out on the day of the storm, he said.

+“We’ve been telling everyone how fortunate we are about not having any deaths.
+We may have our first hurricane-related death as a result of it,” the sheriff said.

-MIAMI (AP) — Tropical Storm Wilfred has formed in the eastern Atlantic, using the last of the traditional names for tropical systems in a record setting Atlantic hurricane season.
+Meanwhile Friday, Tropical Storm Wilfred formed in the eastern Atlantic, using the last of the traditional names for tropical systems in a record setting Atlantic hurricane season.

 The storm’s maximum sustained winds Friday morning were near 40 mph (65 kph).
 Slight strengthening was possible during the day but weakening should start over the weekend, the U.S. National Hurricane Center said.